plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 It may appear that nothing has happened, but you can view the 1000 values stored in the variable `x` by typing `x` at the prompt.

-You can get the sample mean, sample variance, and sample standard deviation using:
+:large_blue_diamond: You can get the sample mean, sample variance, and sample standard deviation using:

     > mean(x)
     > var(x)
     > sd(x)

-You can get more summary statistics using:
+:large_blue_diamond: You can get more summary statistics using:

     > summary(x)

-Creating a basic histogram from these 1000 values is easy:
+:large_blue_diamond: Creating a basic histogram from these 1000 values is easy:

     > hist(x)

-Now refine the histogram by asking R to give you 50 bars:
+:large_blue_diamond: Now refine the histogram by asking R to give you 50 bars:

     > hist(x, breaks=50)

 Note that breaks represents a suggestion only.
 R will often be passive-aggressive and not give you exactly as many bars as you want.

-Create a histogram with approximately 40 bars from 10000 variates from a Gamma(shape=0.5, scale=2) distribution.
+:large_blue_diamond: Create a histogram with approximately 40 bars from 10000 variates from a Gamma(shape=0.5, scale=2) distribution.

 > :thinking: Compute the sample mean of the values you generated from a Gamma(0.5, 2) distribution, does it appear that the mean is correct?